kadurumahendra/kadurumahendra/README.md

 ## 👋 About Me:
 Hi there!
-I'm **M SWAMY VIVEKANANDA**, a final-year Computer Science and Engineering student at **Saveetha School of Engineering, Chennai**.
+I'm **KADURU MAHENDRA**,  a final-year Computer Science and Engineering student at Saveetha School of Engineering, Chennai.
-I'm passionate about building creative, user-friendly applications and love turning ideas into reality through code and design.

-🔧 I specialize in **full-stack development** and **mobile app development**, and I enjoy working on platforms that solve real-world problems.
+I enjoy crafting clean, efficient, and user-friendly digital experiences — from mobile apps to full-stack web platforms.

+🚀 I'm passionate about:

+Turning real-world problems into software solutions

+Designing smooth and engaging user interfaces

+Building mobile apps that make a difference

+🔧 My focus areas are mobile app development and full-stack development, and I love working with tools and technologies that bring ideas to life.

 ---

 ## 🛠️ Skills & Technologies:
-- 🌐 **Frontend**: HTML, CSS, JavaScript, React Native, Flutter
+- 🌐 **Frontend**: HTML, CSS, JavaScript, kotlin, Flutter
 - 💻 **Backend**: PHP, MySQL
 - 📚 **Programming Languages**: Java, C
 - 🎨 **UI/UX Design**: Figma, Adobe XD
-- 🛠️ **Tools**: XAMPP, MAMP, Git, GitHub
+- 🛠️ **Tools**: MongoDB, Git, GitHub

 ---

 ## 🚀 Projects:

+- 🗣️ **Swaguru** – A speech sound disorder therapy app for children, developed for Android (Android Studio) and iOS (Xcode), with modules for practice and progress tracking.
 -  🎬 **Movie Ticket Booking System** – A full-featured web app with seat selection, payment integration, and admin panel.
-- 🩺 **NDMRCALCULATORS** – A medical mobile app for Android and iOS, developed over a year.
-- 🔁 **Skill Swap Platform** – A collaborative learning platform to teach and learn skills, with swap requests, chat, and event features.
-- 🗣️ **Swaguru** – A speech sound disorder therapy app for children, developed for Android (Android Studio) and iOS (Xcode), with modules for practice and progress tracking.

 ---